aboulch/snapnet/README.md

 ## Pre-trained models

-The pre-trained are available [here](https://aboulch.github.io/publication/2017-3DOR-snapnet).
+For the old Tensorflow version, the pre-trained are available [here](https://aboulch.github.io/publication/2017-3DOR-snapnet).

-## What's next ?

-We want to propose a Pytorch implementation.
+## Tensorflow version

+The new code has not been tested with tensorflow.
+Updates on the tensorflow code are welcome.
+It is also possible to revert to a previous commit to get a working version.